ARMS: A Vision for Actor Reputation Metric Systems in the Open-Source Software Supply Chain: Threat Model

 \subsection{Threat Actors}

 The goal of ARMS is to provide project maintainers with measurements of the security expertise of prospective contributors or maintainers.
-ARMS operates within a context with three kinds of threat actors:
+We treat an \textit{actor} here as either a human contributor or an LLM-based agent that can author, submit, or revise changes.
+ARMS considers three kinds of threat actors: